by Linda Kush

 In fact, each record includes the seller’s name and, when applicable, the seller’s role in a company, such as officer or director.
 If you got a hit, you would learn something about your ancestor’s professional life and at the very least know that he or she was in a position to own stocks at a particular time.
 There are more than 6 million records.

-The most useful place for general research in the AAD is the Numerical Identification Files database, which is the Social Security application and death files from 1936 through 2007.
+One of the most useful places for general research in the AAD is the Numerical Identification Files database (NUMIDENT), which is the Social Security application and death files from 1936 through 2007.
 Let’s take a closer look at how to use this particular database.

 This database contains records of people with verified deaths or who would have been 110 years old in 2007.
 The application record I searched revealed the person’s date and place of birth, parents’ names, and date she applied for a Social Security number.
 The death record also gave her date of death and the zip code of her residence when she died (learn more ways to find death records here).

-To get started using this collection, go to the National Archives AAD homepage:
+To get started using this collection, go to the National Archives AAD homepage and scroll down to the “Numerical Identification Files” link and follow it.
+You may also find this collection under the Genealogy section.

 This can be a great database to confirm or discover parents’ names, birth dates and locations, death information, citizenship status and more.
 Make sure to click on the white paper icon at the left for the full record.